GovindaK3210/DeepAL/README.md

 ------

-This project classifies human activities such as human falling and non-falling in order to detect the problems which are most specifically faced by elderly people.
+This project classifies human activities such as human falling and human choking in order to detect the problems which are most specifically faced by elderly people.
 The model proposed by this project uses the data which has been augmented by adding additional features introduced by the face, hand positions and keypoint models.
 We tackle the task component of increasing the accuracy of a model by training it on a small and structured dataset through data augmentation.